ADLINK-COM/sema-doc/docs/source/WatchDog.md

 #### List of Sys Interface

+##### For Run-time Watchdog:

-* To start the watchdog with timeout out value, use the following format:
+* To start/update the run-time watchdog with timeout out value, use the following format:
   ```
   wdogtest –timeout=<time in seconds>
   ```

-  The example below sets the watchdog timeout value as 20 seconds.
+  The example below sets the run-time watchdog timeout value as 20 seconds.
   ```
   wdogtest –timeout=20
   ```

-* To stop the watchdog ( Timeout value will be set to '0'.
+* To stop the run-time watchdog ( Timeout value will be set to '0'.
 Please set timeout again)
   ```
   echo "V" > /dev/watchdog0
   ```

-* To trigger / ping the watchdog
+* To trigger / ping the run-time watchdog
   ```
   wdogtest –ping
   ```

-* To get the information about the watchdog state
+* To get the information about the run-time watchdog state
   ```
   cat /sys/class/watchdog/watchdog0/state
   ```
-* To get the current watchdog timeout value
+* To get the current run-time watchdog timeout value
   ```
   cat /sys/class/watchdog/watchdog0/timeout
   ```
-* To get minimum/maximum watchdog timeout value
+* To get minimum/maximum run-time watchdog timeout value
   ```
   /sys/bus/platform/devices/adl-bmc-wdt/Capabilities/wdt_min_timeout

   /sys/bus/platform/devices/adl-bmc-wdt/Capabilities/wdt_max_timeout
   ```

+##### For Power-up Watchdog

 * To start / update the power-up watchdog timer value:
   ```
   echo <time in seconds> /sys/bus/platform/devices/adl-bmc-wdt/Capabilities/PwrUpWDog